sjdv1982/seamless/README.md

     - a reference to help(...) for each construct
     - a short example, and a link to the examples directory + zip file / test directory
     - fix the format (.md)
-- Eighth construct: observer
+- Ninth construct: observer
 - Make a sane status report system (missing inputs, undefined inputs, missing connections, also in children)
-- Integrate protein viewer in browser
-- Demos:
+- Demos (all of them need README):
     - plotly (code DONE)
     - OpenGL fireworks (code DONE)
     - orca (code DONE, but some kind of error)
-    - docking (code DONE, except browser protein viewer, and README)
+    - docking (code DONE)
     - OpenGL 3D (code DONE)
+- Make PyPI package

 0.2
 - Replace ctx.CHILDREN, ctx.CELLS etc. with ctx.self.children, ctx.self.cells, etc.